deangal/deangal/README.md

+###  Hi, I am Dean Gal!👋

+- 🔧 I’m currently working on My Bunldes.
-- 👋 Hi, I’m @deangal
+- 🌱 I’m currently learning Python and Typescript
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on React Projcets
 - 📫 How to reach me www.linkedin.com/in/deangal